mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

 *   A `genconf/license.txt` file containing your DC/OS Enterprise license. [enterprise type="inline" size="small" /]
 *   A `genconf/ip-detect` script.

-## Procedure to install DC/OS
+- Download and save the [dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) to your bootstrap node.
+This file is used to create your customized DC/OS build file.
+Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> for access to this file. [enterprise type="inline" size="small" /]

-1. Download the [DC/OS installer](https://downloads.dcos.io/dcos/stable/dcos_generate_config.sh). [oss type="inline" size="small" /]
+- Download and save the [dcos_generate_config file](https://downloads.dcos.io/dcos/stable/dcos_generate_config.sh) to your bootstrap node.
+This file is used to create your customized DC/OS build file. [oss type="inline" size="small" /]

     ```bash
     curl -O https://downloads.dcos.io/dcos/stable/dcos_generate_config.sh
     ```

-2. From the bootstrap node, run the DC/OS installer shell script to generate a customized DC/OS build file.
+1. From the bootstrap node, run the DC/OS installer shell script to generate a customized DC/OS build file.
 The setup script extracts a Docker container that uses the generic DC/OS install files to create customized DC/OS build files for your cluster.
 The build files are output to `./genconf/serve/`.

   **Tip:**

-     - You can view all of the automated command line installer options with the `dcos_generate_config.ee.sh --help` flag. [enterprise type="inline" size="small" /]
+     - You can view all of the automated command line installer options with the `dcos_generate_config.ee.sh --help`  flag [enterprise type="inline" size="small" /] or `dcos_generate_config.sh --help` flag. [oss type="inline" size="small" /]

+[enterprise type="inline" size="small" /]

     sudo bash dcos_generate_config.ee.sh

-At this point your directory structure should resemble: [enterprise type="inline" size="small" /]
+At this point your directory structure should resemble:

     ├── dcos-genconf.c9722490f11019b692-cb6b6ea66f696912b0.tar
     ├── dcos_generate_config.ee.sh